 This architecture centralizes structured data from multiple sources in a single place for reporting and analysis.
 Key components include ETL tools, data warehouses, and BI platforms.
 It is ideal for companies focused on historical data analysis and reporting.

-Data lakes often use cloud storage solutions to store raw, unstructured, or semi-structured data at scale.
-Essential for big data analytics, machine learning, and AI, data lakes require strong metadata management and cataloging to ensure data can be used efficiently.
+Data lakes often use cloud storage solutions to store raw, unstructured, or semi-structured data from various sources at scale.
+Essential for big data analytics, machine learning, and AI, data lakes require strong metadata management and cataloguing to ensure data can be used efficiently.

 Data mesh decentralizes data ownership across domains, making data a “product” that different teams manage.
 Each team is responsible for its own data pipelines, which makes this architecture a good fit for organizations with a microservices-based approach.